DSC-SPIDAL/harp/website/content/docs/harpdaal/harpdaal.md

 source /path-to-daal/bin/daalvars.sh intel64

 ```
-The most important environment variable is the *DAALROOT*, which points to the path of daal's source code.
+The most important environment variable is the *DAALROOT*, which points to the path of DAAL's source code.
 You can run the examples of each algorithm within DAAL to test
 the installation of your DAAL library.

 ```bash